yazhinil/Customer-Churn-Analysis/README.md

 ## Key Insights

--Customers with month-to-month contracts had the highest churn rate because they can leave the service more easily.
+- Customers with month-to-month contracts had the highest churn rate because they can leave the service more easily.

   **Solution:** Give discounts or special offers to encourage long-term contracts.